OPEC+ could add 2 million bpd of oil to market by December, says source

 The source said monthly increases would amount to less than 0.5 million bpd.
 Another OPEC+ source said top OPEC producer Saudi Arabia and top non-OPEC producer Russia had a preliminary agreement for a deal on easing output curbs from August.

+Responding to oil demand destruction caused by the COVID-19 crisis, OPEC+ last year agreed to cut output by almost 10 million bpd from May 2020, with plans to phase out the curbs by the end of April 2022.
+Cuts now stand at about 5.8 million bpd.

-Oil prices extended their gains on the news, with some traders having expected a bigger output rise in August.
-Benchmark Brent crude was trading at $76.09 a barrel by 1136 GMT, up almost $1.50 on the day and close to 2-1/2 year highs.
+Oil prices extended gains on news of the latest increase plans because some traders had expected a bigger output rise in August.
+Brent crude was trading at $76.40 a barrel by 1315 GMT, up more than 2% and close to 2-1/2 year highs.
 [O/R]

-Ministers from the Organization of the Petroleum Exporting Countries, Russia and their allies, a group known as OPEC+, began online talks on Thursday, when sources said they would decide policy from August and could also consider extending their overall pact on supply restraint beyond April 2022.
+Ministers from the Organization of the Petroleum Exporting Countries, Russia and their allies, a group known as OPEC+, began online meetings on Thursday.
+Sources said they would decide policy from August and could also consider extending their overall pact on supply restraint beyond April 2022.

+One source said active supply management could be extended until the end of 2022.
+OPEC finished its meeting just before 1300 GMT with the wider OPEC+ meeting due to begin at 1630 GMT.

 An OPEC+ panel on Tuesday said it expected oil demand to grow by 6 million bpd in 2021 but flagged risks of a glut in 2022, saying there were “significant uncertainties” including an uneven global recovery and rising cases of the Delta variant of the coronavirus.